 This spooktacular healthy witches’ soup is perfect for Halloween!
-Made with plenty of broccoli and spinach and topped with a greek yogurt spiderweb that is oh so festive.
+Made with plenty of broccoli and spinach and topped with a yogurt spiderweb that is oh so festive.
 Vegetarian and gluten free with dairy free / vegan option.

 So now that we’ve talked about witches’ finger breadsticks, let’s chat about something that you can make to go along with those creepy little things.